gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented loosening inside that lower-order plateau without prematurely declaring full independent separation
 -	represented the return of a clearer independent-separation reading once the lower-order relation thinned far enough
 -	represented stabilization of that restored independent reading as a current mainline rather than a transient after-effect
--	and then represented fresh relational recovery pressure against that stabilized independent mainline without prematurely converting the pressure into renewed lower-order relation
+-	represented fresh relational recovery pressure against that stabilized independent mainline without prematurely converting the pressure into renewed lower-order relation
+-	and then represented that pressure strengthening into a genuinely emerging lower-order relation while still keeping it below joint choreography

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.